Cubs hold off A’s for wild 6-5 win

-CHICAGO (AP) — Javier Báez hit two of Chicago’s four homers and the Cubs’ bullpen barely held on without Craig Kimbrel, closing out a 6-5 victory over the Oakland Athletics on Monday night.
+Báez went deep twice on the fifth anniversary of his major league debut, and the Cubs held on for a wild 6-5 victory over the Oakland Athletics.

+“Team victory once again,” manager Joe Maddon said.
+“The whole group was utilized on the field.”

+Phelps, who came over in a trade with Toronto last week, earned his first save since Sept.
+20, 2016, for Miami against Washington.
+Rowan Wick (2-0) got two outs for the win.

+“It’s just next guy up,” said Kyle Hendricks, who pitched two-run ball into the seventh inning.
+“We have confidence in every single guy in that locker room.”

-Ian Happ and Nicholas Castellanos also connected as Chicago improved to 40-18 at home with its fourth straight win.
+Ian Happ and Nicholas Castellanos also homered as Chicago improved to 40-18 at home with its fourth straight win.
 It was Castellanos’ first homer since he was acquired in a trade with Detroit on Wednesday.

-The Cubs are counting on their depth to help them stay on top of the NL Central until Kimbrel and Willson Contreras return from injuries.
-Kimbrel was placed on the 10-day injured list before the game with right knee inflammation, and Contreras is expected to miss four weeks after an MRI showed a Grade 2 hamstring strain.
+The Cubs are counting on their depth to help them stay on top of the NL Central until Kimbrel and Contreras return.
+Kimbrel is dealing with right knee inflammation, and Contreras is expected to miss four weeks after an MRI showed a Grade 2 hamstring strain.

-Manager Joe Maddon said it will be closer by committee while Kimbrel is out, and Victor Caratini will be the primary catcher while Contreras is sidelined.
-The 12-hit attack in the series opener helped make up for Contreras’ absence, but the bullpen was an adventure — right until the very end.
+Maddon said it will be closer by committee while Kimbrel is out, and Victor Caratini will be the primary catcher while Contreras is sidelined.
+The 12-hit attack in the series opener helped make up for a shaky performance by the bullpen on a warm night.

 Oakland had won six of seven and nearly pulled off an impressive rally in its first game at Wrigley Field since 2010.
-Marcus Semien went deep twice for the A’s, and Nick Martini connected for his second career homer in a successful homecoming for suburban Chicago native.
+Semien led the way, and Nick Martini connected for his second career homer in a successful homecoming for suburban Chicago native.

-The A’s had two runners on with two out in the ninth when Semien came up just short in his bid for a third homer, flying out to the warning track in left-center.

-Phelps, who came in after Kyle Ryan faltered, earned his first save since he came over in a trade with Toronto last week.
-Rowan Wick (2-0) got two outs for the win.
+“I don’t know if I could’ve planned it any better than that,” Martini said.
+“It was a special moment to do that in front of all my friends and family, for sure.”

 The game was tied at 2 when Happ opened the seventh with a pinch-hit drive off Blake Treinen (6-4) that traveled an estimated 474 feet to right-center.
 It was Happ’s first major league homer since Sept.
 14 against Cincinnati.